 Brand Voice Imperatives

 - Your organization’s values should define your brand voice.
 These values should shape perceptions and key messages.

 - Be consistent across all marketing platforms but be flexible enough to have a personality.
 Like a speaking voice, a brand voice must be able to convey a compelling message from a whisper to a shout.

 - A list of words is the place to start but it is not the whole story.
 Keep in mind style and messaging.

 - Be clear and succinct.
 Remember, it’s about words within syntax.

 - Communication and engagement must be considered.
 It’s not about talking at people, it’s about talking with people.
 Use social media platforms like Twitter and Facebook and be prepared to listen and respond in meaningful, consistent ways.

 - Brand voice is a guide.
 It empowers the members of your organization to own the brand and speak with a singular, consistent point of view.

 - Don’t allow your brand voice to stagnate.
 It should change with time and become stronger through evaluation of what’s working and what’s not.

-- A brand voice needs to consistently convey your organizations personality at every touch-point.
-It should encourage dialogue and provide inspired stories.
-At its best it’s the foundation for myth building and is immediately recognizable.
+- A brand voice needs to consistently convey your organization’s personality at every touch-point.
+It should encourage dialogue and provide inspiring stories.
+At its best, it’s the foundation for myth building and is immediately recognizable.
 What you say has a lot to do with how you say it.
 Tell your story in a unique characteristic way and people will not just pay attention to your brand, they will adopt it as an extension of their own personality.